-Criteria ToC Outcomes Indicator b) Evidence that the unit of certification has respected communities' Human rights upheld decisions to give or withhold their consent to the operation at the time the legal, customary or that these decisions were taken: c) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.
-4.4.3 (C) Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through participatory mapping involving affected parties (including neighbouring communities where applicable, and relevant authorities).
+- 4.4.2 Copies of documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: - a) Evidencethataplanhasbeendeveloped through consultations and discussions in goodfaith with all affected groups in the communities, with particular assurance that vulnerable, minorities and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making. - Evidence that the unit of certification has respected communities' decisions to give or withhold their consent to the operation at the time that these decisions were taken. - Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.
+4.4.3 (C) Maps of an appropriate scale showing the extent of recognized legal, customary or user rights are developed through participatory mapping involving affected parties (including neighboring communities where applicable, and relevant authorities).
 4.4.4 All relevant information is available in appropriate forms and languages, including assessments of impacts, proposed benefit sharing, and legal arrangements.
-(C) Evidence is available to show that communities are represented through 4.4.5 institutions or representatives of their own choice, including by legal counsel if they so choose.
+4.4.5 (C) Evidence is available to show that communities are represented through institutions or representatives of their own choice, including by legal counsel if they so choose. they so choose.
 4.4.6 There is evidence that implementation of agreements negotiated through FPIC is reviewed annually in consultation with affected parties.

-Crite eria Indid cator ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can 4.5.1 (C) Documents showing identification and assessment of demonstrable legal, customary and user rights are available.
-Human rights upheld be demonstrated that there are legal, customary or user rights, without their FPIC.
-This is dealt with through a documented system that enables these and other stakeholders to express 4.5.2 (C) FPIC is obtained for all oil palm development through a comprehensive process, including in particular, full respect for their legal and customary rights to the territories, lands and resources via local communities' own representative institutions, with all the relevant information and documents made available, with the option of resourced access to independent advice through a documented, long-term and two-way process of consultation and negotiation. their views through their own representative institutions.
-4.5.3 Evidence is available that affected local people understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the unit of certification is signed and ratified by these local people.
-Negotiated agreements are non-coercive and entered into voluntarily and carried out prior to new operations.
-4.5.4 To ensure local food and water security, as part of the FPIC process, participatory SEIA and participatory land-use planning with local peoples, the full range of food and water provisioning options are considered.
-There is transparency of the land allocation process.
+4.5 No new plantings are 4.5.1 (C) Documents showing identification Human rights upheld established on local and assessment of demonstrable legal, peoples' land where customary and user rights are available. it can be demonstrated that 4.5.2 (C) FPIC is obtained for all oil palm there are legal, 7.5.4 development through a comprehensive customary or user process, including in particular, full rights, without their respect for their legal and customary FPIC.
+This is dealt rights to the territories, lands and with through a resources via local communities' own documented system that enables these representative institutions, with all the relevant information and documents and other made available, with option of resourced stakeholders to access to independent advice through a express their views through their own representative institutions. !!!